CRT Audio Fingerprinting

 Noise tolerance

 Small noise stays within residue class.
-Same ECC that protects data protects fingerprints.
+Same error detection that protects data protects fingerprints.

 Coupling match